 For example, having an air conditioner might seem essential, but keeping your family and loved ones cool during the extreme summer heat is more important and develops an emotional connection.

 There should not be any questions that the inbound sales representative could not answer.
 With Expertise comes the confidence in the sellers to pitch their products more efficiently to the customers.

 Suppose the buyer has a question to which the salesperson doesn’t have a proper answer.
 In that case, that might indicate that the product is not good or exciting enough.

 It is also vital for the salesperson to show enthusiasm while pitching their product to the customers.
 Customers love someone who shows enthusiasm and passion toward their product or services.

 They might not be involved much with someone reading from a script and will listen more attentively if they are more passionate about their work and company.

 5. Engage in Open Questions

-Closed questions are not of much help because it simply makes the customers answer in a yes or no statement without even thinking much about it.
+Closed questions are not of much help because they make the customers answer in a yes or no statement without thinking much about it.

 However, encouraging open questions will allow customers to inquire about their problems and challenges so that you can put forward the solution accordingly.

 With open questions, the inbound salesperson can get some key insights into the interests of the potential customers.
 Once the customers start thinking aloud, they might realize that they need your product.